joshk411/joshk411.github.io/_pages/about.md

 ---
 About
 ======
 I'm a Ph.D. student in the Computer Science Department at the University of Texas at Austin.
 I'm advised by [Jovan Stojkovic](https://jovans2.github.io/) and [Christopher J. Rossbach](https://www.cs.utexas.edu/~rossbach/).
-I enjoy teaching and anything systems related, with great interest in computer architecture, operating systems, and compilers.
-My goal is to teach computer systems at the university level.
-To this end, I am pursuing a PhD in Computer Science at UT Austin, with a focus on datacenter servers and hardware accelerators.
+My research focuses on computer architecture and operating systems with a focus on datacenter efficiency and hardware acceleration.

 I received my Bachelor's degree in Computer Science and Mathematical Sciences at Carnegie Mellon University, where I was fortunate to be advised by [Dimitrios Skarlatos](https://www.cs.cmu.edu/~dskarlat/).

 ## Research Interests
 My research focuses on **datacenter efficiency**, broadly in these three categories:
-  1. Computer architecture and hardware-software co-design for datacenter efficiency.
+  1. Computer architecture and hardware-software co-design for datacenters.
   2. Acceleration of complex problems using heterogeneous architectures.
   3. Compiler tools that offload resource management and parallel code from programmers.